Escape sequences in C: Octal

 Some three-digit octal escape sequences are too large to fit in a single byte.
 This results in an implementation-defined value for the resulting byte.

 The escape sequence \0 is a commonly used octal escape sequence, which denotes the null character, with value zero in ASCII and most encoding systems.
+It is still, however, an octal escape sequence; thus \01 is a single SOH, not a NUL and a Digit One.

 Universal character names

 Since the C99 standard, C supports escape sequences that denote Unicode code points, called universal character names.
 They have the form \uhhhh or \Uhhhhhhhh, where h stands for a hex digit.
 Unlike other escape sequences, a universal character name may expand into more than one code unit.

 The sequence \uhhhh denotes the code point hhhh, interpreted as a hexadecimal number.
 The sequence \Uhhhhhhhh denotes the code point hhhhhhhh, interpreted as a hexadecimal number.
 Code points located at U+10000 or higher must be denoted with the \U syntax, whereas lower code points may use \u or \U. The code point is converted into a sequence of code units in the encoding of the destination type on the target system.
 For example, where the encoding is UTF-8, and UTF-16 for wchar_t: